-Olsen's Fisherman's Nautical Almanack was a standard reference for the fishing industry from its first publication in 1876 until the last edition in 2000.
+This page displays images of Olsen's Fisherman's Nautical Almanack which was a standard reference for the fishing industry from its first publication in 1876 until the last edition in 2000.

-Olsen's Almanack included sections on tide information, ready-reckoners, navigation directions and, what is now of most interest, various directories of fishing vessels.
+The almanack included sections on tide information, ready-reckoners, navigation directions and, what is now of most interest, various directories of fishing vessels.
 The ships included are mostly larger vessels, which hence had official numbers.
 The data appears to have been drawn from a variety of sources, which are likely to have included the returns of fishing vessels produced by the Registry of Shipping and Seaman.

 Prior to publishing these images online, CLIP investigated the position in relation to copyright.
 We made extensive enquiries, following a long trail through fishing industry publications, picture postcard publishers, the Intellectual Property Office, the official receivers, and the Treasury Solicitor Bona Vacantia Division, who hold the remaining assets of ETW Dennis Ltd.